 1. prepare a common USB 2.0 cable with microUSB port, make sure the cable has data wires(some USB cables are only for power charge and do not have data wires, it does not work with this screen).

-5. connect VoCore2 to 5V power, then around 10~15 seconds, you can find VoCore2 logo on the screen, also a cursor flash at screen corner, then we know it works.
+4. connect VoCore2 to 5V power, then around 10~15 seconds, you can find the screen LED is light, after around 0.5s, screen will become white, then we know it works.

 note: fbusb will map screen to /dev/fb0.